HMY Mary (1677): Later service

 Captain Molloy returned to command of Mary until 1743.
 She was then commanded by Captain Robert Allen from 1744 until his death in 1752, when command passed to Captain John Campbell.
 During the period from 1756 to 1763 she was unemployed except for undertaking a Royal Escort in August–September 1761.
 Captain Campbell recommissioned her in December 1763 and continued in command until 1770.
 Richard Edwards then took over command until 1776.

 She was unemployed between 1777 and 1780.
 Following a large repair at Deptford, she was recommissioned by Captain Hon.
 Philip Tufton Perceval in 1781 and paid off in 1795.
 She was commissioned again in February 1797 under Captain James Hill, only to be paid off again in December of that year.

 She was recommissioned by Captain Sir Thomas Thompson in July 1801 and he stayed in command until 1805.
 Sir Edward Hamilton was given command in July 1806, and remained in Mary until 1815, except for a brief period in 1809 when Thomas Francis Fremantle acted as captain.

 Fate

-Mary's career came to an end when she was broken up in 1816.
+Mary's career came to an end when she was broken up in April 1816.